 While both of these providers were built to be user-friendly and simple—being that their target audience began with those who weren’t in the tech side of things—that doesn’t mean it rolls over into their customer support experience.
 Both are quite different in comparison.

 With MailChimp, their support—offered to paying clients only—can only be accessed through chat and email, which can feel a bit limited at times.
-Freemium clients need to use their online directory and knowledge base.
+Freemium clients need to send by using their online directory and knowledge base.
 This allows them to keep costs low.

 The obvious winning email marketing software here is Constant Contact.
 Their customer support platform is intuitive, dynamic, and consistent.